mchchoi/mchchoi.github.io/menu/research.md

 "Nothing takes place in the world whose meaning is not that of some maximum or minimum" - Leonhard Euler

-#### Left: Classical Langevin diffusion on the contour lines of Ackley function.
-Right: Improved Langevin diffusion by Fang et al. (SPA 1997)
 <!-- blank line -->
 <div id="wrapper" style="text-align:center;">
     <video class="center" id="home1" width="320" height="240" controls="controls" allowfullscreen="true">